docsforadobe/javascript-tools-guide/9 - Intergrating XML into JavaScript/xml-object-reference.rst

 A string.

 Reports whether a string contains a name that conforms to valid XML syntax.

-NOTE: This implementation uses the same rules as for a JavaScript name, except for the '$' character, which is disallowed, and the '-' character, which as added.
+.. note:: This implementation uses the same rules as for a JavaScript name, except for the '$' character, which is disallowed, and the '-' character, which as added.
 It does not follow the W3C definition of an XML name, which adds more Unicode characters to the valid set of characters.

 Returns true if the name is a valid XML name, false otherwise. setDefaultXMLNamespace() setDefaultXMLNamespace (Namespace ns)